Low-flow fixtures: History

 In the United States, Water efficient low-flow fixtures such as toilets, faucets, and showerheads first became available to consumers in the 1980s.
 By 1992, 17 states and the district of Columbia had adopted their own water efficiency standards.

 The United States Energy Policy Act of 1992 mandated the first maximum water efficiencies for major fixtures in residential and commercial applications.
 The energy policy EPAct 1992 for residential buildings, restricted toilets to a maximum of 1.6 gpf (Gallons per flush).
 Kitchen and bathroom faucets were limited to a flow rate of 2.2 gpm (gallons per minute) at 60 psi, and residential shower heads were limited to a flowrate of 2.5 gpm at 80 psi.

 In response to an increasing number of water shortages and increased water utility rates there has been recent legislation by many states leading the way in water conservation including Texas, Georgia, New York and California.
 In response to the historic drought in California, Governor Jerry Brown released Executive order B-29-15 mandating regulations to improve water efficiencies of appliances and fixtures-these new regulations being the most stringent out of any state.
 The California energy commission approved new maximum flowrates for fixtures sold in California.
 As of January 1,2016, toilets sold in the state of California must not exceed 1.28 gpf.
 As of July 1, 2016, bathroom facets sold in California cannot exceed 1.2 gpf.
 As of July 1, 2018, showerheads cannot exceed 1.8 gpm.
 California now leads the nation with water use regulations that are more stringent than the requirements of any other state and the EPA's WaterSense requirements.

 In the United States, the increase of low-flush toilets in response to the Energy Policy Act of 1992 and other water conservation legislation can be attributed to the saving of 7 billion gallons of water a day-enough water to satiate the water needs of 7 cities the size of New York City.

 In 2020, following several speeches in which he complained about low water pressure, then-President Donald Trump directed the DOE to weaken the low-flow rules at the federal level.
 In 2021, President Joe Biden reversed the change.
-In February 2022, Salon reported that Maggie Haberman had published a book in which she claimed, based on interviews with White House staff, that Trump had been flushing documents down his toilet.
-This led to speculation that his opposition to low-flow toilets may have stemmed from difficulties he faced while attempting to flush the documents.
-Trump denied Haberman's assertions.
+In 2025, Trump (during his second presidency) reversed it back.